 There is no reaching the Future of Work.
 There will always be a future beyond this present, and the talk about the Future of Work and worries about automation date to the times of Elizabeth I at the end of the 16th century.

 In this topic, I like to follow the guidelines of the Institute for the Future.
 When making forecasts and talking about the future, they usually like to speak of at least ten-year spans.
-Ten years is far enough that current drivers and trends can shape it, there can be significant change from the present state, and you can imagine a significantly different future; but close enough that we can more or less see where we are heading and the forecasting doesn’t become a futile exercise of science fiction.
+Ten years is far enough that current drivers and trends can shape it, there can be a significant change from the present state, and you can imagine a significantly different future, but close enough that we can more or less see where we are heading, and the forecasting doesn’t become a futile exercise of science fiction.

 2. Why the Future of Work matters